Jaegwon Kim: Philosophy of mind

 Kim has defended various mind-body theories during his career.
 He began defending a version of the identity theory in the early 1970s, and then moved to a non-reductive version of physicalism, which relied heavily on the supervenience relation.

 Kim eventually rejected strict physicalism on the grounds that it provided an insufficient basis for resolving the mind-body problem.
 In particular, he concluded that the hard problem of consciousness—according to which a detailed and comprehensive neurophysical description of the brain would still not account for the fact of consciousness—is insurmountable in the context of a thoroughgoing physicalism.
 His arguments against physicalism can be found in his two latest monographs: Mind in a Physical World (1998) and Physicalism, or Something Near Enough (2005).
 Kim claims "that physicalism will not be able to survive intact and in its entirety."
 This, according to Kim, is because qualia (the phenomenal or qualitative aspect of mental states) cannot be reduced to physical states or processes.
 Kim claims that "phenomenal mental properties are not functionally definable and hence functionally irreducible" and "if functional reduction doesn't work for qualia, nothing will."
 Thus, there is an aspect of the mind that physicalism cannot capture.

 In his later years, Kim defended the thesis that intentional mental states (e.g., beliefs and desires) can be functionally reduced to their neurological realizers, but that the qualitative or phenomenal mental states (e.g., sensations) are irreducibly non-physical and epiphenomenal.
-He, thus defended a version of dualism, although Kim argues that it is physicalism near enough.
+He, thus defended a version of property dualism, although Kim argued his position was "something near enough" physicalism.
 As of March, 2008, Kim still saw physicalism to be the most comprehensive worldview that is irreplaceable with any other world view.